vlandham/captain_z/out/captain_z.ebook.md

 Will she really turn the corner from villain to hero?
 Does she have it in her?

 I don't know.
-All we can do is watch and listen to find out.
+All we can do is watch, and listen.

 # 2